🇲🇬 Madagascar visa for Japanese citizens

 Japan passport holders get 30 days on arrival in Madagascar.
 This is applied for directly at the immigration desk upon landing at any international airport.
 No pre-application or e-Visa is necessary for stays under this limit.
 The process is straightforward: present your passport, and the visa is stamped.

-Expect a visa fee of around $27 USD.
+Expect a visa fee of around $27 USD†.
 Processing is immediate once the fee is paid.
 The most common mistake for Japan applicants is failing to present a confirmed onward or return ticket.
 Immigration officers here do check this, and lack of proof can lead to denial of entry or a forced purchase at the airport.
 Have your flight details ready.

 Madagascar visa, the full picture

-Who gets in visa-free to Madagascar?
+Who gets in free, and who needs to ask first?

-How long can you stay, and what’s the catch?
+How long can you actually stay, and what are the sneaky catches?

 Can you actually work remotely on a tourist stamp?

-What’s new with Madagascar visas?
+What’s new with Madagascar visas recently?

 How other passports enter Madagascar